 Toothaches could be caused by a dental cavity.
 Mostly a painful dental cavity can be experienced when the cavity goes down into the inner layers of the dentin.
 If a cavity goes untreated for long, it can be quite painful and can cause bad breath.
 Depending on the extent of the cavity, your dentist may decide to restore the tooth or replace it with an artificial tooth.

 Teeth sensitivity can be caused by erosion or abrasion of your teeth enamel and even by a tooth cavity.
 Erosion of your enamel could be a result of consuming acidic drinks or excessive whitening of teeth, especially with hydrogen peroxide.
 Abrasion of the enamel is caused by vigorous brushing of your teeth.

 All of these activities wear the enamel by exposing the inner dentin.
 Teeth sensitivity mostly occurs when you consume cold or hot drinks, sweetened or acidic foods, or even by cold air.
 It can be very painful and uncomfortable therefore a visit to your dentist would do you much good.

 Bleeding of the gums can be a result of injuries inflicted on your gums due to vigorous teeth brushing.
 However, regular gum bleeding can be a sign of gum disease, and therefore a visit to your dentist would help determine the cause of the gums bleeding.
 Therefore, the dentist can treat it early on.

 4. Bad breath

-Bad breath can be as a result of eating certain foods, consuming certain drinks or even smoking tobacco.
+Bad breath can be a result of eating certain foods, consuming certain drinks, or even smoking tobacco.
 However, in case of continuous bad breath even after carrying out the proper oral hygiene, you need to get a dental check-up and the dentist will recommend the necessary medication.